Connecting multiplication in arithmetic to algebra and area patterns

 Overview

-Start with a problem
+Start with a real life problem

-I went to the bakery to get some cookies and found a shelf with discounted bakery items.
 On the shelf were eighteen containers of cookies with twenty-three cookies in each.
 Each was labeled two dozen cookies with a big X over the two dozen and 23 written above it.
-I guess they didn't want to sell them and take a chance of disappointing a customer.

 I bought all 18 containers so how many cookies did I buy?